-First established in 1952, TWRI was designated as the water resources institute for the state of Texas in 1964 by the Texas Legislature and Texas Governor after Congress passed the Water Resources Research Act.Today, we are one of 54 institutes in the National Institute for Water Resources, which serves as the contact between individual institutes and the federal funding sponsor, U.S. Geological Survey.
+Established in 1952, the Texas Water Resources Institute (TWRI) was designated as the state’s official water resources institute in 1964 by the Texas Legislature and Texas Governor as a result of the Water Resources Research Act.Today, we are one of 54 institutes in the National Institutes for Water Resources, supported by the U.S. Geological Survey.

-Water Sustainability and Security
+Conserve: Water Sustainability Security Program

-Water Resources Outreach and Training
+Educate: Water Resources Outreach and Training

 Our Water Resources Outreach and Training Program targets both interested citizens and water professionals because understanding water issues today is critical.
 Our public programs convey best management practices essential to